-You’ve enjoyed the benefits of a winning social media campaign for a while, with an eye-catching video that yields high clickthrough rate (CTR), high relevance score and low cost-per-install (CPI).
-But most importantly, you’ve gotten a high return on ad spend (ROAS).
-However lately, you’ve noticed that your KPIs have started to decrease in performance, your CTR is decreasing, your CPI is increasing and your ROAS isn’t holding.
-Your once strong ad creative is no longer thriving.
+You’ve enjoyed the benefits of a winning social ad campaign for a while.
+And, with an eye-catching video that yields high clickthrough rate (CTR), high relevance score and low cost-per-install (CPI).
+But most importantly, you’ve got a high return on ad spend (ROAS).
+However, lately, you’ve noticed that your KPIs have started to decrease in performance, your CTR is decreasing, your CPI is increasing and your ROAS isn’t holding.
+As a result, your once strong ad creative is no longer thriving.
 What happened?

-With the increase of audience reach and spend, all creatives eventually fatigue and performance drops, which happens when your ads have been seen by the same people too many times.
-Performance will start to decrease, and you’ll soon need to find strong replacement creatives to maintain your performance.
+Well, with the increase in audience reach and spend, all creatives eventually fatigue and performance drop.
+This happens when your ads have been seen by the same people too many times.
+As a result, the performance will start to decrease, and you’ll soon need to find strong replacement creatives to maintain your performance.

 Yes, you could start from zero and try to generate brand new creative concepts.
-This is a process you should be constantly doing.
-You should spend about 10 to 15 percent of your media budget on it.
+However, this is a process you should be constantly doing.
+In addition, you should spend about 10 to 15 percent of your media budget on it.
 Yet, before you start spending on new concepts that you don’t know will perform, we recommend extending your existing campaign by breathing life into your current creative first.
 Below, we describe 20 simple modifications to freshen your creative to maintain performance for a longer period of time.

 1. Background Image